- 17 Jan 2024

 - Vulnerability: The Vulnerability Group represents a mistake in software that can be directly used by a hacker to gain access to a system or network.

-Groups can be associated to Indicators and to other Groups.
-Indicators can be associated to other Indicators via custom associations, which must be set up by a System Administrator.
 The functionality of associations allows you to model and discover correlations and relationships that may not have been immediately obvious.
+With this feature, you can

 A Threat, which is identified as an overseas hacking unit, is associated with the following objects: